e-clearing-net/OCHP/documentation/NewDocumentation.md

 by the EVSP.

-### Electric Vehicle Service Provider (EVSP)
+### Electric Mobility Provider (EMP)

-The EVSP operates as a contract party for the EV user.
+The EMP operates as a contract party for the EV user.
 The EV Service Provider takes care of the EV user authentication and billing processes.
 The EV Service Provider provides the EV-customer authorization tokens (i.e. RFID-card, Certificates, ... ) that give authorisation to use the charging stations of contracted EVSE Operators.
+See the EMP Documentation [EMP_documentation] (OCHP/documentation/)

 ### Electric Vehicle Supply Equipment Operator (EVSE Operator)